fantacrmpanda/go-links/README.md

 Other features:

-* Simple deployment - go-links is a single binary along with a sqlite3 database file for persistent storage.
+* Simple deployment - go-links is a single binary.
 * Uses oAuth2 for user authentication (initially with Google accounts)
 * Support sessions.
 * Simple code so that people can easily modify it for their needs.